 Interviews in the Smart Start program highlighted that service providers did not provide contraception to married adolescent girls due to cultural beliefs that once married a girl should have her first child immediately to prove her fertility.
-Providers did not consider married adolescents to be clients who deserved access to family planning services (Cutherell and Cole, 2019).
+Providers did not often consider married adolescents to be clients as they assumed they would want or need to have children (Cutherell and Cole, 2019).